-This ending, according to the Japanese version, is the "best" one you can receive--this for completing it in under five game days.
-Simon triumphs over Dracula and stares down the headstone in which he rests beneath.
+This ending, according to the Japanese version, is the "best" one available, earned for completing it in under eight game days.
+Simon triumphs over Dracula and stares down the headstone under which he rests.
 Exhausted, Simon kneels down.

-Simon then exits, leaving Dracula at rest.
-As the epilogue nears its end, it subtly hints that although you overcame Dracula, he will be back.
+Simon then exits the scene, leaving Dracula at rest.
+As the epilogue nears its end, events subtly hints that although you overcame Dracula, he will be back.

 As the ending closes out, Dracula's hand reaches through the soil to further prove that theory.

-This ending, received for finishing the game in five game days or more, is second in the order according to the Japanese version.
+This ending, received for finishing the game after eight game days have passed, is second in the order according to the Japanese version.
 This ending notes that although Simon triumphed over the Count once again, he couldn't overcome his wounds.

 It then notes that Transylvania might find hope elsewhere--in the form of a young man.
 Sounds like a lead-in to a direct sequel, but Konami chose not to go in that direction.